New England Farmer Microgrant Program

 • It is not our intention with this funding opportunity to address aquaculture, forestry, or equine operations.

-• Less direct improvements to operations (such as cold storage facilities, washrooms, packhouses, farm stands, and storage sheds, etc.) will not be considered.
+• Less direct improvements to operations (such as cold storage facilities, washrooms, packhouses, farm stands, barns, and storage sheds, etc.) will not be considered.

 Q: I work for a nonprofit organization that has a farm supplying food to our local community.
 Can we apply?